microsoft/mu_basecore/PolicyServicePkg/README.md

 GUID of the policy.
 Consumers may use this GUID to either set Protocol/PPI notifications, or create a DEPEX dependency so that the consumer is not dispatched until the final policy is made available.
-The protocol/PPI will not contain any useful interface and consumers are expected to use the protocol interface to retrieve the policy data after being notified or dispatched.
+The protocol/PPI will not contain any useful interface and consumers are expected to use the Policy Service protocol interface to retrieve the policy data after being notified or dispatched.

 ### Policy Service Callbacks